techno2mahi/SurveyShrike/README.md

-# [TODO] will be committing the code in a day or two

 ## SurveyShrike
 This is the survey application which manages surveys.
 The admin have access to the survey create and management and the normal users will be able to take surveys.